Facial flushing and redness are the most common symptom. Others may be:

-- Medicated creams or gels—to help shrink blood vessels near surface of skin and decrease redness
+- Creams or gels to help shrink blood vessels and decrease redness

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.